LingzhangMeng/OptiRes/README.markdown

 ## Description

 The `OptiRes` R package is designed to identify the optimal clustering resolution for single-cell RNA sequencing (scRNA-seq) analysis performed with the `Seurat` package.
 By leveraging the Silhouette Score algorithm, `OptiRes` evaluates a range of resolution values (default: 0.01 to 2.00) to determine the resolution that maximizes cluster quality, eliminating the need for arbitrary or experience-based resolution selection.
 This approach provides a mathematically robust method to enhance the reliability of scRNA-seq clustering results.
 Additionally, `OptiRes` includes functionality to visualize silhouette scores and generate colorful dendrograms for cluster relationships, aiding in cell type annotation.
+By the way, this package is also suitable for integrated seurat objects.

 ## Installation